pragun-portal/python-injection-energy/README.md

 Python script to calculate the energy in pierce phase and follow through phases of an injection using force-plate data from a csv file.

 Usage:
 Place file in a folder containing all the csv files that need to be processed.
 The script will compute the total energy, the energy in the pierce phase and the energy in the follow-through phase for each csv file, and create a csv-file "energy_report.txt" in the current directory.
 A plot of the jet velocity with the events start of injection, end of injection, start of pierce, end of pierce, start of follow through, and end of follow-through marked.
 The script excpects the user to do a visual check using the plot and to manually close the plot, after which the script will move to process the next csv file in the folder.
+The unit used for energy is Joules.

 The following example shows